 Declan Rice Next Club Odds: Will The West Ham Captain Seal A Move In The Summer?

-Arsenal are the favourites to snap him up, but they could face fierce competition from Man Utd, Chelsea, Liverpool, Newcastle and Man City.
+Online bookmakers make Arsenal the favourites to snap him up, but the Gunners could face fierce competition from several elite rivals.

-Rice has established himself as one of the finest holding midfielders in the business following a string of commanding displays for West Ham and England over the past couple of years.
+Rice has established himself as one of the finest holding midfielders in the business over the past few years, but he wants to test himself at a higher level.

 “One hundred percent, I want to play in the Champions League,” he said during a press conference earlier this season.